riparias/gbif-alert/CONTRIBUTING.md

 ## Internationalization (i18n)

 - For template-based / backend translations, we use the standard Django i18n tools (see [Django documentation](https://docs.djangoproject.com/en/4.1/topics/i18n/))
+- (don't forget the translation for the notification e-mails: see `dashboard/templates/dashboard/emails` )
 - For Vue components, we use https://vue-i18n.intlify.dev/ instead.
-- Finally, there are a few data-related translations that should be provided directly in the database via Django Admin: page fragments, vernacular names, ...
+- Data-related translations that should be provided directly in the database via Django Admin: page fragments, vernacular names, ...

 ### How to update translations: Django
 - In code, use the appropriate `gettext` functions (e.g. `_()`, `gettext()`, `ngettext()`, etc.), the `trans` template tag, etc.